JoeCool-Engineer/JoeCool_README_Generator/README.md

   - [License](#license)

   ## Usage
-  Respond to prompts from the terminal window.
+  Respond to prompts from the terminal window after entering script"npm start"

   ## Contribution
   Provide comments on the JoeCool-Engineering repositories.

   ## Test
-  Not Test for this file.
+  No test provided at this time.

   ## License